 And don’t forget your underwater camera.
 Many locals use a cover for their phones to make sure they are able to take photos under water.
 I didn’t trust them so much though and didn’t want to kill my phone in the salty water of the Indian Ocean.

-Whether you are bloody beginner or professional.
+Whether you are a bloody beginner or professional.
 There is a suitable scuba diving course for everyone.
 Whether it is just a fun dive or your PADI certificate.
-There are also Discover dives in Maldives to get to know scuba diving to find out whether it is your thing.
-Of course I had to try it as well.
+There are also Discover dives in the Maldives to get to know scuba diving to find out whether it is your thing.
+Of course, I had to try it as well.
 You will get a small theory introduction and a quick exercise near the shore.
-After that, you are ready for your first dive.
+After that, you are ready for your first dive – and ready to discover those beautiful diving spots in the Maldives.

 We’ve been kinda surprised on how heavy the gas tanks on your back are.
 But when arriving in the water you almost forget they are there.
 As soon as you got used to the feeling of suddenly being able to breath under water it’s not even that hard.